Center, Texas: Government and infrastructure

 The City of Center was incorporated in 1893, however, this incorporation was dissolved and the city was reincorporated by means of another charter in 1901.
 The city developed and adopted a new home rule charter on April 7, 1984.
 The City of Center operates under the home rule charter with a council-manager form of government.
 The governing body, the Center City Council, is composed of a mayor, two council members elected "at-large" by citywide elections and four members elected from single member districts.
 The mayor and council members serve staggered two year terms.
-The mayor and council are responsible for casting a vision and direction for the city, enacting legislation in the form of ordinances and resolutions, adopting and amending budgets, making appointments to the different boards and commissions and determining the policies of the city.
+The mayor and council beside the city manager, are responsible for casting a vision and direction for the city, enacting legislation in the form of ordinances and resolutions, adopting and amending budgets, making appointments to the different boards and commissions and determining the policies of the city.

 The United States Postal Service operates the Center Post Office.